breeznik/workflows/unified_context_protocol/USER_GUIDE.md

 **Q: Can I edit files manually?**
 A: Yes.
 You are the **Architect**; the AI is the **Builder**.
 You set the plans in `MASTER.md`, and the AI executes them.

+**Q: How do I upgrade to a new UCP version?**
+A: Run `workflows/upgrade.md`.
+It adds new files without overwriting your data.

+**Q: How do I export knowledge for migration?**
+A: Run `workflows/export.md`.
+It compiles everything into `KNOWLEDGE_EXPORT.md`.